 Post nasal drip begins when the production of mucus is off.
 There are two typical ways that this can affect your daily life.
 The first is the overproduction of mucus, which leads to a constantly runny nose.
 The other occurs when mucus produced is thick and sticky, turning a yellow or green color.
 This is when the mucus gets stuck in the back of your throat.
 Not only is this uncomfortable, but it may also prevent you from breathing correctly or tasting your food.
 Treatment of post nasal drip can begin at home with several natural remedies.

 One of the easiest remedies is to gargle with salt water regularly.
-This quick and easy solution kills the bacteria in the mouth, soothes the throat and breaks up the mucus that gets caught in the throat.
+This quick and easy solution reduces the number of bacteria in the mouth, soothes the throat and breaks up the mucus that gets caught in the throat.
 If you want to go the extra mile to get rid of your post nasal drip, you’ll need some baking soda.
 Mix together one cup of warm water with one teaspoon of salt and a pinch of baking soda.
 You’ll use this mixture as a nasal rinse to clear out the sinus cavities by trying to swish it around the nose.
 Afterwards, blow your nose and you can repeat this method up to six times a day.
 To prevent any future issues, you can use this solution twice a week.